HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ```

 Like a Python, PHP, or JavaScript script, we need an interperter to run this HVML program.
-From the interpreter's perspective, each element in an HVML program defines an operation to perform.
+From the HVML interpreter's perspective, each element in an HVML program defines an operation to perform.
-You know that a valid HTML document defines a DOM (Document Object Model) tree, and a web browser renders the DOM tree in a window.
+You know that a valid HTML document defines a DOM (Document Object Model) tree, and a web browser can render the DOM tree in a window.
 Similarly, a valid HVML program also defines a DOM tree, and the interpreter executes the DOM tree.
 In other words, a browser renders an HTML document, while an HVML interprerter executes an HVML program.